ICWallis/fractoolbox/README.md

 If you're new to python, download the 'Python for Geoscientists' course from [here](https://github.com/ddempsey/python_for_geoscientists) because it includes a quick-start guide and will set you on the pythonic path.

-We recommend using [Anaconda](https://www.anaconda.com/) to manage Python packages and the Juypter Notebook installation because it comes with many of packages/libraries required by fractoolbox and is a simple way to get started.
+We recommend using [Anaconda](https://www.anaconda.com/) to manage Python packages and the Juypter Notebook installation.
+It comes with many of packages/libraries required by fractoolbox and is a simple way to get started.

 fractoolbox is made with Python 3.6

-There are two libraries used in fractoolbox that do not come standard with the Annaconda build.
+There are two libraries used in fractoolbox that are not already built into Annaconda.
 Once you you have installed Annaconda, these libraries may be installed using _anaconda prompt_ by typing:

 > $ pip install mplstereonet